Cash App: Business model

 Cash App is free to download for Android devices from Google Play, for iOS devices from the Apple App Store, and other mobile store platforms.
 Because the app is initially free, it incentivizes more users to create an account and use its services.
 Additional services beyond standard money transfers are available for small initial fixed costs plus percentage fees.
 Cash App's primary income is from users withdrawing funds from the app to their linked bank accounts.
-Money can be transferred into a third-party bank account without charge within five business days, or instantly for a 1.5% fee.
+Money can be transferred into a third-party bank account without charge within five business days, or instantly for a 0.5%–1.75% fee (minimum $0.25).

 If users do not have a direct deposit account with the app, they will be charged a $2 fee for withdrawing money from an ATM.
 Cash App allows users to buy and sell bitcoin from their platform for a small service fee based on the current bitcoin market volatility.
 Businesses can also accept Cash App as a form of payment and charge a transaction cost of 2.75%.
 Like banks, Cash App can lend money deposited by users to various institutions, charging interest, known as money creation.
 Cash App is required to hold 10% of users' accounts liquidity as part of the fractional-reserve banking to protect depositors in the event of a bank run.

 Consumer safety and fraud

 Cash App is among a group of peer-to-peer payment platforms—such as Zelle, Apple Pay and Google Pay—that do not provide features to recover money sent by users to others.

-The app states it uses multi-factor authentication and account transaction limits to prevent fraud.
+The app states that it uses multi-factor authentication and account transaction limits to prevent fraud.
 Cash App uses standard encryption and fraud detection technology to protect users' data.
 Cash App and other payment platforms including Zelle, Venmo, Apple Pay and Google Pay have been reported as targets for Internet fraud.
 Common scams include customer support impersonation, fake offers and programs, and the selling of fake expensive items.
 There is little buyer protection, making these scams hard to dispute, unlike payment services such as PayPal.

-Since the start of the COVID-19 pandemic and the rise in use of payment apps, there has been a notable increase in reported scams.
-In one instance, a man was scammed out of $24,000 by customer support impersonation.
-In another instance, a scammer used the public video of a female Waffle House worker holding a baby in a kitchen to fabricate an emotional story.
+Since the start of the COVID-19 pandemic and the rise in use of payment apps, there has been an increase in reported scams.
+In one instance, a man was scammed out of $24,000 by customer-support impersonation.
+In another instance, a scammer used the public video of a Waffle House worker holding a baby in a kitchen to fabricate an emotional story.
 The scammer used social media to share their Cash App information in the hope of receiving donations.

-Millennials frequently utilize payment platforms like Cash App and Venmo to pay for illegal drugs or gamble.
-In June 2021, police in West Baltimore arrested seven people for using Cash App to sell cocaine and heroin to nearby neighborhoods.
+Millennials often use payment platforms like Cash App and Venmo to pay for illegal drugs and to gamble.
+In June 2021, police in West Baltimore arrested seven people for using Cash App to sell cocaine and heroin in nearby neighborhoods.